zulip/zulip/docs/development/setup-vagrant.md

 NO_PROXY localhost,127.0.0.1,.example.com
 ```

+**Please be extra careful and double check for mistakes (eg `https://` instead of `http://`)
+while setting up these values.
+Unknowingly setting incorrect values is known to cause hard to trace errors.**

 Now run `vagrant up` in your terminal to install the development
 server.
 If you ran `vagrant up` before and failed, you'll need to run
 `vagrant destroy` first to clean up the failed installation.